 As teachers, we can't ask our students to love Shakespeare or Statistics or SAT prep if we don't!
 I bring enthusiasm and love of learning to every tutoring session and measure my success by that of my students'.

 I spend my spare reading, finding awesome books to recommend to my students, running, walking my dog, cooking for my friends and family, studying Mandarin, and planning my next trip to Asia.

-College of the Holy Cross - BA, English Literature
+Undergraduate Degree: College of the Holy Cross - Bachelor in Arts, English Literature

-SUNY College at Buffalo - M.S.Ed, English Education 7-12
+Graduate Degree: SUNY College at Buffalo - Masters, English Education 7-12